Jump straight to read about the competition or continue reading to find out more about XinaBox and what the XK05 can do.

-- We'll look through these on an ongoing basis and we will award at least 5 prizes throughout June and early July.
-The competition closes on 31st July.
+- We'll look through these on an ongoing basis and we will award at least 5 prizes throughout August and September.
+The competition closes on 30th Sept.

 - Please remember to follow us, so that we can send you a DM if your submission wins.
 We are @xinabox